eugenekropotkin/zabbix-api/README.md

 ----

+php version - (C) confirm IT solutions GmbH, Rathausstrase 14, CH-6340 Baar

-php version tested with Zabbix [2.2...3.2]
+Fixed to work with Zabbix [2.2...3.2]

 ----